FBI special agent, Garad Roble's mother testify in Abukar murder trial

 The most emotional testimony came Monday afternoon as Roble's mother took the stand and recalled her son as a happy child who helped everyone.

 "He was my youngest son.
-He was a happy child," Murayah Hasan said, adding that her son lit up the room and that he put everyone before himself.
+He was a happy child," Murayad Hasan said, adding that her son lit up the room and that he put everyone before himself.

 Roble returned to Rochester in 2010 after graduating high school in Kenya and lived at home until his death.